Chart Color Schemes

 Langwarrin has a typical household mix, with a higher-than-average median household size

 Family households account for 75.4% of all households, including 37.2% couples with children, 25.1% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 24.6%, with lone person households at 22.7% and group households comprising 1.9%.
-The median household size is 2.7 people, larger than the Greater Melbourne average of 2.5.
+Non-family households make up the remaining 24.6%, with lone person households at 22.7% and group households comprising 1.9%.
+The median household size is 2.7 people, which is larger than the Greater Melbourne average of 2.5.

 Frequently Asked Questions - Households